 By default, s-Server reports a periodic summary of errors, in order to avoid bloating the trace log.
 However, this means that the global error stream contains only the summary counts and a few sampled bad rows.
 If you turn off sampling, you get all the bad rows traced and reported to the error stream.

-To adjust sampling, you can change properties in the aspen.properties file: For more information on modifying aspen.properties, see the topic Managing Java Parameters.
+To adjust sampling, you can change properties in the aspen.properties or aspen.custom.properties files.
+For more information on modifying aspen.properties, see the topic Managing Java Parameters.

-Note: All errors that are logged to the trace log are also available in a system management stream called sys_boot.mgmt.all_trace.
-The latest (up to 1000) error messages are also available in a table called sys_boot.mgmt.saved_trace.
+Note: All messages (including errors) that are logged to the trace log are also available in a system management stream called SYS_BOOT.MGMT.ALL_TRACE.
+The latest (by default up to 1000) log messages are also available in a table called SYS_BOOT.MGMT.SAVED_TRACE.
 You can use these to create visualizations of errors; they can be accessed from SQLline or anywhere that has a JDBC connection to s-Server.
 See the Global Error Stream for more details.

 s-Server consist of two layers: